Frances Guy

-Frances Mary Guy (born 1 February 1959) is a British former ambassador and UN Women's representative, now head of Middle East region at Christian Aid.
+Frances Mary Guy (born 1 February 1959) is a British former ambassador and UN Women's representative, now chief executive of Scotland's International Development Alliance.

 Early life

 Guy was born on 1 February 1959 to David Guy and Elizabeth Guy (née Hendry).
 She was educated at George Watson's College, Edinburgh.
 She studied international relations at Aberdeen University, graduating with an undergraduate Master of Arts (MA Hons) degree.
 She then studied at the Bologna Center of Johns Hopkins University, graduating with a diploma, and Carleton University, Ottawa, graduating with a postgraduate Master of Arts (MA) degree in international relations.

 Career

 Guy joined the Foreign and Commonwealth Office (FCO) in 1985 and served at Khartoum, Bangkok and Addis Ababa as well as at the FCO.
 She was Ambassador to Yemen 2001–04, head of the FCO's Engaging the Islamic World group 2004–06, and Ambassador to Lebanon 2006–11.
 She was adviser on the Middle East to the Foreign Secretary 2011–12, including a role as the Foreign Secretary's envoy to the Syrian opposition.
 From May 2012 to December 2014 she was the representative of UN Women in Iraq.
-She is now head of Middle East region at Christian Aid, based in London.
+She then worked as head of Middle East region at Christian Aid, based in London.
+Her current role is chief executive of Scotland's International Development Alliance.